Leopold Oser: Oser's stomach tube

 Oser specialized in the treatment of diseases of the gastrointestinal tract and was considered to be "the only and best gastric specialist in Austria".
-His major contribution in this area was in 1875 the introduction of a flexible gastric tube instead of a rigid tube, which the gastroenterologist Adolf Kußmaul had developed in 1867, during gastroscopy.
-(Kussmaul had the idea when observing a sword swallow.)
-This was preceded by the development of Charles Goodyear, who invented the vulcanization process in 1839 and was therefore able to use elastic rubber.
+His major contribution in this area was in 1875 the introduction of a flexible gastric tube instead of a rigid tube, which the gastroenterologist Adolf Kussmaul had developed in 1867, during gastroscopy.
+(Kussmaul had the idea when observing a sword swallower.)
+This was preceded by the development of Charles Goodyear, who invented the vulcanization process in 1839 and was therefore able to produce elastic rubber.
 This flexible stomach tube conformed better to the human anatomy and was able to both alleviate the inconvenience of the examination and enable the doctor to analyze stomach function.
-In addition, dangerous perforation of the esophagus or the stomach, which was not uncommon with rigid gastroscopy and which was often fatal, was prevented.
-According to an obituary, this achievement was not recognized accordingly and this innovation was later awarded to other doctors or Oser was not even mentioned.
-So did about the same time the Berlin physician Carl Anton Ewald also introduced this new method for probing the stomach, a method for the systematic examination of gastric secretion and gastric contents.
-Only 90 years later, in 1957, the first fully flexible gastroscope found its way into gastroscopy, an invention of gastrologist Basil Isaac Hirschowitz and his technical director L. Curtiss, using fiberglass optics.
+It also prevented dangerous perforation of the esophagus or the stomach, which was not uncommon with rigid gastroscopy and was often fatal.
+According to an obituary, this achievement was not recognized accordingly and the innovation was later attributed to other doctors or Oser was not even mentioned.
+About the same time, Berlin physician Carl Anton Ewald also introduced this new method for probing the stomach, a method for the systematic examination of gastric secretions and stomach contents.
+It was not until 90 years later, in 1957, that the first fully flexible gastroscope found its way into gastroscopy, an invention of gastrologist Basil Isaac Hirschowitz and his technical director L. Curtiss, using fiberoptics.

-Oser and the Hungarian-Austrian, gynecologist but working in Vienna as a private lecturer Wilhelm Schlesinger (1839-1896) made the innervation of the uterus the subject of their investigations and had 1872 an excitation center in the medulla oblongata after that at the transition of the central nervous system to Spinal cord located.
-They also tried to experimentally determine the triggering of uterine movements when the blood was overloaded with carbon dioxide.
+Oser and Wilhelm Schlesinger (1839–1896), a Hungarian-Austrian gynecologist working as a private lecturer in Vienna, made the innervation of the uterus the subject of their investigations and in 1872 demonstrated an excitation center in the medulla oblongata, which is located at the transition of the central nervous system to the spinal cord.
+They also tried to experimentally determine the triggering of uterine movements when the blood is overloaded with carbon dioxide.